orbea/byuuML/README.md

 This library is licensed under the zlib license (see [`LICENSE.md`](LICENSE.md)).

-I don't claim to have originated or designed the byuuML format, or any copright on it.
+I don't claim to have originated or designed the byuuML format, or any copyright on it.
 I only claim to have written this library, and originated the sequences of words that comprise its documentation.

 # Using the `byuuML` library